 AS Atmospheric Sciences

-The 2014 Outstanding Student Poster (OSP) Award is awarded to Stefanie Augustin-Bauditz for the poster/PICO entitled:
+The 2014 Outstanding Student Poster (OSP) Awards is awarded to Stefanie Augustin-Bauditz for the poster/PICO entitled:

 The immersion freezing behavior of mixtures of mineral dust and biological substances (Augustin, S.; Schmidt, S.; Appel, O.; Niedermeier, D.; Ebert, M.; Schneider, J.; Voigtländer, J.; Rösch, M.; Stratmann, F.; Wex, F.)